HappyGnome/LuaWorker/Docs/LuaReferenceSections/LuaWorker.md

 **Arguments** :
 \#  |Type		| Description
 ----|-----------|-----------
+1   | Table		| (Optional) table of options for the created task.
-1	| String	| When executed in the worker thread, results in a lua function 2+  | String	| When executed in the worker thread, each results in an argument for the function
+2	| String	| When executed in the worker thread, results in a lua function.
+Any variables returned or yielded must be primitive
+3+  | Primitive	| Arguments for the function

 **Returns** :
 \#  |Type					| Description